 9. Today’s wind turbines are much more complicated machines than the traditional prairie windmill.
 A wind turbine has as many as 8,000 different components.

 8. Wind turbines are big.
-A wind turbine blade can be up to 260 feet long, and a turbine tower can be over 328 feet tall -- taller than the Statue of Liberty.
+Wind turbine blades average over 160 feet long, and turbine towers average over 260 feet tall -- about the height of the Statue of Liberty.

 6. Most of the components of wind turbines installed in the United States are manufactured here.
-There are more than 500 wind related manufacturing facilities located throughout the United States, and the U.S. wind energy industry currently employs more than 73,000 people.
+There are many wind-related manufacturing facilities located throughout the United States, and the U.S. wind energy industry currently employs more than 88,000 people.

-4. The United States generates more wind energy than any other country except China, and wind has accounted for more than a third of all newly installed U.S. electricity generation capacity since 2007.
+4. The United States generates more wind energy than any other country, and wind represented the largest source of all newly installed U.S. electricity generation capacity in 2015.

 3. The United States’ wind power capacity stood at nearly 74 gigawatts at the end of 2015.
 That’s enough electricity to power more than 19 million homes annually -- more than the total number of homes in -- Alaska, California, Delaware, the District of Columbia, Hawaii, Idaho, Maine, Montana, Nebraska, New Hampshire, North Dakota, Rhode Island, South Dakota and Vermont combined, and represents a 12 percent increase since 2014.

 2. Wind energy is affordable.
-Wind prices for power contracts signed in 2014 and levelized wind prices (the price the utility pays to buy power from a wind farm) are as low as 2.35 cents per kilowatt-hour in some areas of the country.
-This is the lowest ever price recorded by the Energy Department’s annual Wind Technologies Market Report.
+Wind prices for power contracts signed in 2015 and levelized wind prices (the price the utility pays to buy power from a wind farm) are as low as 2 cents per kilowatt-hour in some areas of the country.
+These rock-bottom prices are recorded by the Energy Department’s annual Wind Technologies Market Report.